phuchonguyen/brain-topology/README.md

 * Folder `tools` includes code to convert a matrix of brain connections to our tree representation based on the Desikan-Killiany protocol and plotting fuctions to create a chordplot unique to our representation.

-* Folder `data` includes data files use for tree construction and analysis of the Human Connectome Project.
+* Folder `data` includes data files used for tree construction and the Human Connectome Project's diffusion and structural MRI data.
+Some of the traits data in our analyses are restrictive.
+Interested readers may refer to [ConnectomeDB](https://wiki.humanconnectome.org/display/PublicData/How+to+Access+Data+on+ConnectomeDB) to gain access to download these files.

 * Folder `paper` includes code to reproduce figures and analyses in our paper.